-In short, each time I receive such messages, I try to reply as soon as possible to prevent and possibly reduce the failure rate in this programme.
+Each time I receive such messages, I try to reply as soon as possible to prevent and possibly reduce the failure rate in this programme.

-What Is A SIWES Report?
+What is a SIWES Report?

-The SIWES report should give succinct details of all work-related activities that took place in the place of industrial attachment.
+The report should give succinct details of all work-related activities that took place in the place of industrial attachment.

-It should be written in such a way that a layman or one who hasn’t been to the workplace would easily and clearly understand the activities, projects, jobs carried out and products produced by the firm.
-The SIWES report should also be free of grammatical blunders.
+It should be written in such a way that a layperson or one who hasn’t been to the workplace would easily and clearly understand the activities, projects, jobs carried out and products produced by the firm.

-- Paper – A4
+- Paper – A4 Sized White Paper

 - Font – Times New Roman

-- Font Size – 12 or 13
+- Font Size – 12

-- Line Spacing – 1.15 or 1.5
+- Line Spacing – 2.0 (Double Line)

 1. Title Page

-6. Table Of Contents
+4. Table of Contents

-The body of the SIWES report is usually divided into four (4) chapters, although you can have up to 7 or more Chapters.
-But, it’s always advisable to make your SIWES report brief, except you’ve a lot to write about.
+The body of the SIWES report is usually divided into four (4) chapters, although you can have up to 5 or more chapters.

 You’re not actually writing a textbook.